 Under GDPR, the ultimate responsibility for security rests with the organisation that ‘owns’ the data (the controller).
 Yet, according to the Cyber Security Breaches Survey 2019, only one in five businesses require their suppliers to have some sort of cybersecurity standards or procedures.

-Our successful, independent ISO 27001 re-audit provided an opportunity to reflect on how we make security part of our culture – of the way we do things – and why that’s important not just for us, but for every organisation.
+Our software is independently certified as ISO27001-compliant, and our successful, independent ISO 27001 yearly re-audits provide an opportunity to reflect on how we make security part of our culture – of the way we do things – and why that’s important not just for us, but for every organisation.

 ISO 27001 – more than just documentation

-At Cezanne HR we place heavy importance on ensuring both our software and business practices are secure.
+At Cezanne HR we place heavy importance on ensuring our HR software and managed payroll are thoroughly secure.
 As a team, we all take responsibility for data security, including being alert to intruders in the office.
 We know it’s our business and our responsibility to keep it safe.